 - A. Governing Statute.
-Section 1-23-330 of the South Carolina Code (1976) (as amended) shall govern questions of evidence. - B. Objections.
+S.C.
+Code Ann. §1-23-330 (1976) (as amended) shall govern questions of evidence. - B. Objections.
 Objections to evidence shall be timely made and noted in the record.
 Whenever evidence is ruled inadmissible, the party offering that evidence may submit an offer of proof on the record.
 The party making the offer of proof for excluded oral testimony shall briefly summarize the testimony.
 If the evidence excluded consists of a document or exhibit, it shall be marked as part of an offer of proof and inserted in the record. - C. Documentary Evidence Submitted by Department.
-For matters in which the Department of Motor Vehicles is not required to appear at the hearing pursuant to section 1-23-660 of the South Carolina Code (as amended), any records submitted by the Department as documentary evidence prior to the hearing must be in the form of certified copies.
+For matters in which the Department of Motor Vehicles is not required to appear at the hearing pursuant to S.C.
+Code Ann. § 1-23-660, any records submitted by the Department as documentary evidence prior to the hearing must be in the form of certified copies.

-As required by the Administrative Procedures Act, the rules of evidence apply to contested case hearings before the Office.
+As required by the Administrative Procedures Act, the rules of evidence apply to contested case hearings before the Division.
 In certain cases, the Department of Motor Vehicles is not required to appear at the hearing.
 Therefore, to ensure the reliability of documentary evidence submitted by the Department in such cases, the rule requires this evidence to be in the form of certified copies.